Reshaping Biomolecular Structure Prediction through Strategic Conformational Exploration with HelixFold-S1: Results

-To enhance inference efficiency and structural diversity, HF-S1 introduces two contact-centric modules: the Contact Prediction Module and the Contact Conditioning Module (Fig.~\ref{fig:architecture}b).
-A contact is defined as existing between two tokens if any pair of atoms from the corresponding tokens lies within 5Å.
-The Contact Prediction Module computes a contact probability matrix across all token pairs using the pair representations produced by the Pairformer, a specialized attention-based module designed to capture long-range pairwise token dependencies.
-The Contact Conditioning Module, incorporated into the Input Embedder, enables the model to learn the contact constraints and generate structures based on given contact constraints.
-These two modules are activated in a mutually exclusive manner during training, creating a multi-task framework that alternates between contact probability estimation and contact-conditioned structure generation.
-This allows the model to jointly learn to infer inter-chain interactions and effectively apply them during inference.
+The architecture of HelixFold-S1 (HF-S1) builds upon that of HelixFold3 (HF3) \cite{liu2024technical}, which reproduces the biomolecular structure prediction capabilities of AlphaFold3 (AF3) \cite{abramson2024accurate}, and further extends its capacity to more intelligently explore conformational space through the addition of two contact-centric modules: the CPM and the CCM (Fig.~\ref{fig:architecture}e).
+A contact is considered to exist between two tokens if any pair of atoms from the corresponding tokens lies within 5\AA.
+The CPM computes a contact probability matrix across all token pairs using the pair representations produced by the Pairformer, a specialized attention-based module designed to capture long-range pairwise token dependencies.
+The CCM, incorporated into the Input Embedder, enables the model to learn contact constraints and generate structures conditioned on these constraints.